Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 ## Extra
 At this point, if you've read the data and don't care about my own personal experience, you can leave.
 I'm just gonna note down my own experiences with crushes here.
 This doesn't really offer anything other than a different perspective into the thing, so yep!
-Just a little bit (ok, maybe more than a bit) of extra stuff 😃.
+I have suffered leaving my own experiences out here so YOU PEOPLE CAN GET FREE DATA, REMEMBER THE SUFFERING I HAVE ENDURED.

+I am aware this is a type of social suicide, but that being said, fuck you.
+What are you gonna do with the info?
+Tell people?
+Who?
+You don't even know who it is, and even if you do, I **know who you are**.
+Knowledge must be shared with the world, and how will they learn if there is nobody willing to risk something?

+### First things first

+I swear I'm not that shallow that intelligence is the only thing I take into account PLEASE!
+It was just an attempt at clickbaiting you people into being like "Oh so grades are the only thing he cares about."
+No!
+I SWEAR DUDE HOLY FK IT JUST LOOKS BAD THAT'S IT.
+There's a few other common characteristics between all 3 crushes, but I chose to state that one because it's kinda the funniest one lmao.

+Anyways, looking at my own experiences, it seems that there's a few things to consider:

+1. I must respect them.
+It doesn't matter if they have the equivalent intelligence of 500000x Albert Einsteins; if I don't like them as a person, it's an instant nope.

+2. {WIP, Still working on this}